jurosh/redux-workshop/README.md

 To work with React is recommended to install: **React plugin for chrome**.

-Run `cd ./2-react/ && npm start` to start development server on http://localhost:3000
+Run `cd ./2-react/ && npm install && npm start` to start development server on http://localhost:3000

 Store:
   - humans [